 Get a quote on Business Insurance

 A certificate of insurance is a short document that outlines the terms of your active insurance policies.
-It’s often necessary to provide this proof of insurance when you work with clients, landlords, and other third parties.
-You may also need to request certificates of insurance from other companies, such as vendors or contractors, to ensure that they have adequate insurance coverage and will not expose you to additional risks.
+It’s often necessary to provide this proof of insurance when you work with clients, landlords, and other third parties to foster strong business relationships.
+You may also need to request certificates of insurance from other companies, such as vendors or contractors, to ensure that they have adequate insurance coverage to mitigate the potential for liability concerns or risk.

 What is a certificate of insurance?

 A certificate of insurance (COI) summarizes your current insurance policies and verifies that your business is properly insured.
-Usually only a few pages long, a COI explains what type of insurance coverage you have in effect, the limits of your policy, the dates of coverage, and other relevant information.
+Usually, only a one-page document, a COI explains what type of insurance coverage you have in effect, the limits of your policy, the effective dates of coverage, and other relevant information.
 Insurance companies provide COIs to their clients, and many insurers use a standard form provided by a nonprofit insurance organization, the Association for Cooperative Operations Research and Development (ACORD).

 A certificate of insurance is purely informational and does not alter or amend any insurance policy.
 A COI does not serve as an insurance contract, policy, or coverage.
 Every COI should have qualifying language that states the document is a matter of information only and confers no rights to the certificate holder.